Getting Social Security Disability for Severe Coccyx Pain (Coccydynia)

 • medication, including injections into the tailbone, or

-• surgery to remove the tailbone or tumor (if one is present).
+• surgery to remove a damaged portion of the coccygeal vertebrae or a tumor (if one is present).

-If your coccydynia does not go away with treatment and the pain makes it difficult for you to function at work, you might qualify for Social Security disability benefits, including Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI).
+If your coccydynia doesn't go away with treatment (lasting at least 12 months), and the pain makes it difficult for you to function at work, you might qualify for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) disability benefits.

 Qualifying for Social Security Disability Benefits